← All articles

 How many comparables do you need?

-There is no minimum, but three to five strong comparables give the Board enough to establish a pattern.
+There's no set range, but three to five strong comparables are usually enough to establish a pattern.
 One outlier sale is easy to dismiss.
 Three sales that all point to the same lower value is much harder to argue against.
+More isn't automatically better, either — padding the case with weak or borderline comps just gives the Assessor more openings to pick apart.

-Appealo focuses exclusively on single-family homes in King County.
-Our comparable analysis searches recent SFH sales near your address, scores each one for similarity, and surfaces the strongest evidence for your case.
+Appealo focuses on single-family homes and townhouses in King County.
+Our comparable analysis searches recent sales of similar properties near your address, scores each one for similarity, and surfaces the strongest evidence for your case.

 What if there are no good comparables?